Chapter 1 : not quite her name

 “It’s so pretty.”

 Parvati pointed at my wrist, circled by a bracelet of cornflowers, handpicked, threaded and Charmed by my mother so they wouldn’t wilt.
-“That
+“That is pretty.”

 But I thought it rather plain compared to her shiny butterfly.
 When dinner was done, Parvati and I walked from the Great Hall, closed-off to everybody else, in a chain-link of arms.
 She elbowed me when Neville Longbottom tripped over his own robes and when Hermione Granger’s bushy hair came into view.